zkcrossteam/zkwasm-devops-utils/README.md

    # Login to GitHub
    gh auth login
    ```
+**Note:** For steps 2-5 (adding configuration files, modifying Makefile, adding CI/CD workflow, and adding Dockerfile), please refer to the [Project Configuration Instructions](#project-configuration-instructions) section.
+You can simply copy all the necessary files from this repository to your zkWASM APP project.

 2. **Add Required Configuration Files**
    - In your repository, add the following files (Already provided in the repo):